 - A28.
 The identification of the applicable financial reporting framework in the auditor's opinion is intended to advise users of the auditor's report of the context in which the auditor's opinion is expressed; it is not intended to limit the evaluation required in paragraph 14.
-The applicable financial reporting framework is identified in such terms as: - "... in accordance with Financial Reporting Standards in Singapore" or - "... in accordance with accounting principles generally accepted in Jurisdiction X ..." - A29.
+The applicable financial reporting framework is identified in such terms as: - "... in accordance with [Singapore Financial Reporting Standards (International) / Financial Reporting Standards in Singapore / Singapore Financial Reporting Standard for Small Entities]" or

+- "... in accordance with accounting principles generally accepted in Jurisdiction X ..." - A29.
 When the applicable financial reporting framework encompasses financial reporting standards and legal or regulatory requirements, the framework is identified in such terms as "... in accordance with Financial Reporting Standards and the requirements of Jurisdiction X Corporations Act."
 SSA 210 deals with circumstances where there are conflicts between the financial reporting standards and the legislative or regulatory requirements.28 - A30.
 As indicated in paragraph A13, the financial statements may be prepared in accordance with two financial reporting frameworks, which are therefore both applicable financial reporting frameworks.
-Accordingly, each framework is considered separately when forming the auditor's opinion on the financial statements, and the auditor's opinion in accordance with paragraphs 25-27 refers to both frameworks as follows: - (a) If the financial statements comply with each of the frameworks individually, two opinions are expressed: that is, that the financial statements are prepared in accordance with one of the applicable financial reporting frameworks (e.g., FRSs) and an opinion that the financial statements are prepared in accordance with the other applicable financial reporting framework (e.g., International Financial Reporting Standards).
-These opinions may be expressed separately or in a single sentence (e.g., the financial statements are presented fairly, in all material respects [...], in accordance with Financial Reporting Standards and International Financial Reporting Standards).
+Accordingly, each framework is considered separately when forming the auditor's opinion on the financial statements, and the auditor's opinion in accordance with paragraphs 25-27 refers to both frameworks as follows: - (a) If the financial statements comply with each of the frameworks individually, two opinions are expressed: that is, that the financial statements are prepared in accordance with one of the applicable financial reporting frameworks (e.g., SFRS(I)s) and an opinion that the financial statements are prepared in accordance with the other applicable financial reporting framework (e.g., International Financial Reporting Standards).
+These opinions may be expressed separately or in a single sentence (e.g., the financial statements are presented fairly, in all material respects [...], in accordance with Singapore Financial Reporting Standards (International) and International Financial Reporting Standards). - (b) If the financial statements comply with one of the frameworks but fail to comply with the other framework, an unmodified opinion can be given that the financial statements are prepared in accordance with the one framework (e.g., SFRS(I)s) but a modified opinion given with regard to the other framework (e.g., International Financial Reporting Standards) in accordance with SSA 705 (Revised). - A31.
+As indicated in paragraph A10, the financial statements may represent compliance with the applicable financial reporting framework and, in addition, disclose the extent of compliance with another financial reporting framework.
+Such supplementary information is covered by the auditor's opinion if it cannot be clearly differentiated from the financial statements (see paragraphs 53-54 and related application material in paragraphs A73-A79).
+Accordingly, - (a) If the disclosure as to the compliance with the other framework is misleading, a modified opinion is expressed in accordance with SSA 705 (Revised). - (b) If the disclosure is not misleading, but the auditor judges it to be of such importance that it is fundamental to the users' understanding of the financial statements, an Emphasis of Matter paragraph is added in accordance with SSA 706 (Revised), drawing attention to the disclosure.